joshbaldwin/EightQueens/README.txt

 column.

-The fitness test is the total number of attacks a queen can make minus a perfect score where no qeen can attack any other queen which is a score of 28.
+The fitness test is the total number of attacks a queen can make minus a perfect score where no queen can attack any other queen which is a score of 28.
 Note: we do not count double dipping.
 For example: if q1 can attack q2, that counts as one attack.
 We do not include the fact that q2 can attack q1.